Thomas Earl Dukes

 - Height 6' 2", Weight 185 lb.

-Dukes began in the minors at age 17 at St. Petersburg, going 0-7, but stuck anyway and over the next several years his ERA dropped each year.
-In 1966, starting most of his games in half a season with Austin, he sported a 2.70 ERA but his future was as a reliever and in 1967 with Oklahoma City his ERA as a reliever was 2.45.
+Dukes began in the minors at age 17 with the St. Petersburg Saints, going 0-7, but stuck anyway and over the next several years his ERA dropped each year.
+In 1966, starting most of his games in half a season with the Austin Braves, he sported a 2.70 ERA but his future was as a reliever and in 1967 with the Oklahoma City 89ers his ERA as a reliever was 2.45.

 1971 found him with the Baltimore Orioles, a team which won 101 games.
 He had been traded along with starting pitcher Pat Dobson in return for four players.
 He was three years older than teammate Jim Palmer.
 He 28 appearances with a record of 1-5, 3.52.
 The Orioles did not need much work out of their relievers that year, as they famously had four twenty-game winners in their starting rotation in Palmer, Dobson, Dave McNally and Cuellar, who had also moved to Baltimore in the meantime.
 The team reached the 1971 World Series after sweeping the Oakland Athletics in the 1971 ALCS, where the Orioles met the Pittsburgh Pirates.
 Dukes pitched twice, in Games 3 and 5, giving up no runs in 4 innings as the O's lost both contests, on their way to losing the Series in seven games.